davidgundry/explicit-framing/design/pre-registration.md

 ### Data collection procedures

-Particpants will be assigned to either a High-Framing or Low-Framing condition.
+Participants will be assigned to either a High-Framing or Low-Framing condition.

 ### Sample Size

 148 participants will be recruited from Prolific.
 The following filters will apply:

 1. Age > 18
-2. First langauge English
+2. First language English
 3. Have not participated in any of my previous studies

 ### Sample Size Rationale